The wedding photos process, an interview with Daria

 What clothes do you want to wear?
 Something warm?
 Something summery?
 Fall colors (which I love)?
 Weather and season can have an effect on these things!
-So, when you’re planning your engagement session, and thinking about this all, remember the weather and the time changes!
+So, when you’re planning your engagement session and thinking about this all, remember the weather and the time changes!
 They’re things that sometimes we think of last, but can affect our schedule!

 ”Do you know the photographer you are thinking about investing with?”

 It’s understandable that in the chaos of wedding planning, all the major details of your actual day surpass your thoughts on things like photographers, and engagement photos!
-I would absolutely love for every bride to want to hire me before they think about their venue, wedding dress, catering, wedding cake, etc., but for some reason those details more often than not come first.
+I would absolutely love for every bride to want to hire me before they think about their venue, wedding dress, catering, wedding cake, etc., but for some reason, those details more often than not come first.
 I wonder why? ;)

 I’m under no illusion.
 At the end of the day, it is just another service that’s provided.
 But at the same time, it’s more than just a photograph or just a service.
 This is a document of who this couple was!
-In 30 years, their kids or grandkids can hopefully look at the images from the wedding and have some insight into the personality of their parents or grandparents.
+In 30 years, their kids or grandkids can hopefully look at the wedding photos and have some insight into the personality of their parents or grandparents.

 “Some photographers claim that they will shoot your wedding as it is and provide you with the minimum retouched images that show all the natural beauty.
 I don’t believe in ‘natural’ look… it’s not pretty to see all the invisible wrinkles, exaggerated ‘love handles’, etc."

 First, I will do a rough edit of the RAW images and drop them into folder categories of the day.
-Then I create a blog post for every wedding within a week of the wedding, so the couple can see some of the photos on their honeymoon.
-Meanwhile I keep working on editing the files.
+Then I create a blog post for every wedding within a week of the wedding, so the couple can see some of the wedding photos on their honeymoon.
+Meanwhile, I keep working on editing the files.
 This might take me up to 40 hours!
 Once completed, I upload the images to my photo-hosting site.
 Then, I start designing the album.
 Being a graphic designer helps a lot!

 Some photographers claim that they will shoot your wedding as it is and provide you with the minimum retouched images that show all the natural beauty.
 I don’t believe in “natural” look those digital high resolutions images can give you.
 It’s not pretty when you may see all the invisible wrinkles, exaggerated “love handles”, skin shagginess, etc. – all that you don’t really see with a naked eye.